JHPG/CDB-Calculator/README.md

 How to run
 ------------------------------
-1. With python 3.7 or earlier and Pipenv installed (or with pip and some virtual environment)
+1. With Python 3.7 or earlier and Pipenv installed (or with pip and some virtual environment)
-    1. Run `pipenv install` to install the packages.
+    - Run `pipenv install` to install the packages.
-2. Run the application inside the Pipenv created environment
+2. Run the application using the Pipenv created environment
-    1. `pipenv run python manage.py runserver 8000`
+    - `pipenv run python manage.py runserver 8000`
-    2. If you prefer, you can access directly, activating the pipenv shell before (`pipenv shell` and `python manage.py runserver 8000`)
+    - If you prefer, you can access directly, activating the pipenv shell before (`pipenv shell` and `python manage.py runserver 8000`)

 Access the application
 ------------------------------